Welcome

 We encourage you to participate in all of the planned program activities and use all of the resources available for you.
 Feel free to ask questions, ask for assistance, and ask for support.
 Our mission is to help you succeed.

-The Guardian Scholars Program
+About the Guardian Scholars Program

 The Guardian Scholars Program provides supportive services to current and former foster youth who have experienced foster care and helps them to excel in higher education.
 Guardian Scholars is designed to provide assistance and support to students with educational goals and practical day-to-day needs to ensure that full advantage is taken of college life, both inside and outside the classroom.